SVD-DIP: Overcoming the Overfitting Problem in DIP-based CT Reconstruction: Experiments and Results

 \subsubsection{\texorpdfstring{\textmu}{μ}CT of lotus root (Ellipses-Lotus)}

-\autoref{fig:psnrtrace_lotus} shows the convergence behaviour of the different DIP frameworks for the lotus.
-EDIP peaks very early, attaining a maximum PSNR (max PSNR) value of 31.66 dB.
-However, after achieving the peak value, its PSNR steadily decreases, indicating insufficient regularization to prevent overfitting.
-The vanilla DIP is outperformed by the (pretrained) SVD-DIP in terms of the attained maximal PSNR, and is far less stable; its PSNR falls also after peaking, while the PSNR of SVD-DIP does not decline.
-The DIP also has a lower maximal PSNR.
-While EDIP has similar stability issues as DIP, it also has better max PSNR.
-Irrespective of the variant, or the performance metric, pretraining improves on the DIP for the lotus.
-After around 10k iterations, SVD-DIP and EDIP are at a similar PSNR, and after many more iterations, SVD-DIP reaches and marginally surpasses peak values of EDIP.
-Thus, the pretrained SVD-DIP performs as well as EDIP in terms of max PSNR and drastically outperforms EDIP in terms of stability (and thus, the PSNR of the final iteration).
-EDIP has the benefit of the speed at which it reaches its best PSNR value.
+\autoref{fig:psnrtrace_lotus} shows the convergence behavior of the different DIP frameworks for the lotus. {EDIP peaks early, reaching a maximum PSNR (max PSNR) value of 31.95 dB.
+However, after the peak, its PSNR steadily decreases, indicating overfitting.
+The vanilla DIP and the (pretrained) SVD-DIP are on par in terms of the max PSNR (31.69 dB and 31.60 dB, resp.), but the vanilla DIP is far less stable, i.e.\ its PSNR falls after the peak value, while the PSNR of SVD-DIP does not decline.
+While EDIP shows a similar overfitting behavior as DIP, EDIP reports a higher max PSNR.
+If we consider both max PSNR and overfitting, pretraining generally improves the DIP, with EDIP achieving the best max PSNR and SVD-DIP avoiding overfitting.
+Thus, the pretrained SVD-DIP performs almost as well as EDIP in terms of max PSNR and clearly outperforms EDIP in terms of stability.} EDIP has the benefit of the speed at which it reaches its best PSNR value.

 As an ablation study, we also include the results for SVD-DIP without pretraining, which performs much worse than the rest.
-This is not surprising, since it can only learn a weighting of the singular vectors possessing no useful structure, due to the random initialization.
-The SVD decomposition can't make use of its ability to compress information, so there is no reason to expect the randomly initialized SVD to be beneficial.
+This is not surprising, since it can only learn a weighting of the singular vectors that posses no useful structure, due to the random initialization.